Setting Business Priorities - An Easy, Effective Tool

 Decker then came up with this simple but effective tool for prioritizing website projects.
 If you're a small business or nonprofit looking to move beyond the "debate and confer" method of project prioritization, this is a good place to start.

 It can be used for a single project, like a new website or improving a website.
-Or it can be applied to any digital project conceived as solving a key problem for the customer base.
+Or it can be applied to a set of projects.

 Problems Worth Solving

-It's critical that the potential items to be sorted in the priority tool are problems worth solving.
+It's critical that the potential items to be considered are problems worth solving.
 It's easy to start with solutions.
 That's how ROI gets diluted.
 Start with problems instead.